Super Easy Vegan Linzer Cookies (Gluten Free)

 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!

-Note: This post contains affiliate links.
-This means that if you click on a link and make a purchase, I will receive a small commission at no cost to you.
+This post contains affiliate links.
+This means that when you make a purchase from these links, I receive a small commission at no additional cost to you.
+All recommendations are based on my personal experience and preference!
 Thank you for supporting The Banana Diaries!Print

 Vegan Linzer cookies made with a simple gluten free almond shortbread cookie and filled with a homemade raspberry jam!
 The most elegant and delicious healthy holiday cookie!